General Education Philosophy

 - Biology (BIO)

 - Chemistry (CHEM)

 - Physics (PHYS)

 - Natural Science (NATS)

-All students pursuing an undergraduate degree will take COR 1, COR 2, and COR 3 general education courses.
+All students pursuing an undergraduate degree will take COR 1, COR 2, and COR 3 general education courses at Edgewood College.
 These requirements represent the integration of the College’s Dominican heritage, intellectual tradition, and values in the general education curriculum, and provide students with opportunities to connect learning, beliefs, and action while examining relevant human issues from multiple perspectives.
 Courses that meet the COR 1, COR 2, and COR 3 requirements link knowledge gained in classroom and community settings, and encourage students to consider their own answers to the “COR” questions through discussion, written work, and other forms of expression.